0xmetaschool/Learning-Projects/Build a Gamer DAO on Q Blockchain/Creating and Deploying a Gamer DAO using Q GDK/Create and Deploy QRC20 Token.md

 }
 ```

+Let’s understand the code in detail.

 - This function `mintTo` allows the contract owner to mint new tokens to a specified account.
 - The `onlyOwner` modifier ensures that only the contract owner can call this function.
 - The function checks if the total supply cap is not reached before minting new tokens using the `require` statement.
 - If the condition is met, the `_mint` function is called to mint the tokens.

+### Overriding the burn function

+The `burnFrom` function allows a user to burn their own tokens or tokens from another account with proper approval (allowance).

 ```
 function burnFrom(address account, uint256 amount) external override {